 Alternatively, ride-sharing scooters like Lime are everywhere in Krakow.
 Get your first ride unlocked for free here.

-Best cafes and restaurants in Kraow
+Best cafes and restaurants in Krakow

 Krakow’s charming vibes attract fantastic restaurants.
-Therefore, it has a great selection of cuisines from all over the world and best off all, it’s really affordable too!
+Therefore, it has a great selection of cuisines from all over the world and best of all, it’s really affordable too!
 We listed our favorite restaurants in Krakow.

 - Boscaiola Restaurant (Italian)